yetanalytics/lrsql/doc/reactions.md

 To use Reactions the `LRSQL_ENABLE_REACTIONS` environment variable or the `enableReactions` LRS configuration property must be set to `true`.
 Reactions are disabled by default.

-Reactions are defined in JSON:
+Reaction "rulesets" are defined in JSON:

 ``` json